jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation

-Ongoing work at the IETF's GREEN working group is already targeted at improving existing energy consumption metrics and frameworks but some further considerations may apply.
-In order to meet the needs discussed above, the following architectural design principles are proposed.
+Frameworks for the measurement and collection of sustainability metrics SHOULD consider the following requirements (not an inclusive list).

 #### Generality

-We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of information and not limited to a single metric such as power consumption.
+Reuse of existing frameworks:  Sustainability metrics are just one of many different types of metrics that need to be collected, analyzed and processed for the operation of networks.
+In general, there is no need for dedicated special purpose frameworks.
+A converged infrastructure allows avoid the need for separate storage and CPU and may decrease the load on networking infrastructure, in turn reducing the environmental footprint associated with measurement collection itself.

+#### Granularity

-Similarly, the granularity of data collection needs to be configurable so that the metrics collected can be as fine-grained or as aggregated as needed in order to identify potential areas of improvement.
+Configurable granularity: The measurement framework used needs to meet the demands of sustainability applications.
+Among other things, the granularity of data collection needs to be configurable so that the metrics collected can be as fine-grained or as aggregated as needed in order to identify potential areas of improvement.

-#### Collect Metrics from Existing Equipment

-Since the need to deliver on the use cases described is urgent, the industry has to accomodate the capabilities (and limitations) of existing equipment in the field for collecting metrics.
+#### Integration

+Broad device support:  The measurement framework that is used needs to accomodate and integrate heterogeneous equipment.
+This includes legacy equipment and equipment in existing deployments, whihch may have varying capabilities (and limitations) with regards to their support of metrics collecxtion.

 It is recommended to have a plug-in architecture with modules that can work with (read from and control) devices of any kind, including traditional networking hardware devices, cooling systems, software stacks, and occasionally static datasheets.

-#### Content Declaration for all Collected Metrics
+#### Content annotation and metadata support

+Metadata support:  The measurement framework that is used needs to support metadata to annotate contents and facilitate management of collected data.

 A warehouse filled with data collected from diverse sources is useless without proper labeling.
 Hence, these is a need to create metadata that describes the collected data.  (e.g. What are the source(s)?
 What measurement units are used?
 Precision?
-What is included/excluded in these numbers?)

-The metadata itself must also have a formal description.  e.g. Use YANG for the metadata schema.
+What is included/excluded in these numbers?).
+The metadata itself must also have a formal description.
+For example, YANG could be used for the metadata schema.
 Keep the metadata attached to the dataflow it describes, so that the relation is clear to each component that has anything to do with it, including components added by other organizations at a later point in time.

 #### Collection, Aggregation, Processing, Display, Decisions

+NOTE AC: Not sure we need this - very far removed from the core concerned from this draft.

 The collected data passes through a pipeline from collection to decisions.
 By processing we mean steps to reshape the data to